QAston/md-wiki-public/software-eng/tools/readline.md

 - history is a set of lines populated based on the config options
     - depending on the settings it's not a straight replay of all commited lines, for example usually you don't want to store duplicates
-    - up/down moves in the history, Alt-> to end Alt-< to beginning
+    - up/down moves in the history
+    - Alt-> to end Alt-< to beginning
+    - Ctrl-o - accept current line + move to next one for editing, great for replaying history
 - search
-    - C-p/C-d moves to the previous/next line that starts with what's in the line before cursor
+    - C-p/C-d moves to the previous/next line that starts with what's in the line before cursor (not by default but in my config)
     - Alt-p/Alt-d moves to the previous/next line that contains the searched string
 - some history options are options of the application rather than readline (like where history is stored, when it is appended, etc)
 - history -a to flush history to other shells; history -r to reload; history -c to clear